Linear functions and equations.

 Between two parallel lines are an infinite number of parallel lines.

-Perpendicular lines (i.e. lines that meet at right angles) have slopes that are the negative reciprocal of each other. i.e. product of slopes of two perpendicular lines is -1.
-If the slope of a line is m, then all lines perpendicular to it have slopes -1/m.
+Perpendicular lines (i.e. lines that meet at right angles) have slopes that are the negative reciprocal of each other. i.e. product of slopes of two perpendicular lines is -1: if the slope of a line is m, then all lines perpendicular to it have slopes -1/m.

 Every horizontal line is perpendicular to every vertical line, and vice versa.